drBenway/pixi-vn-wiki/start/canvas-elements.md

 ## Edit Canvas Element Tag

-To edit the tag of a canvas element, you can use the `canvas.editAlias`.
+To edit the alias of a canvas element, you can use the `canvas.editAlias`.

 The `editAlias` method have the following parameters:

-* `oldTag`: The old tag of the element to edit.
+* `oldTag`: The old alias of the element to edit.
-* `newTag`: The new tag of the element.
+* `newTag`: The new alias of the element.

 ```typescript
 import { canvas } from '@drincs/pixi-vn'